lisa-lumos/Snowflake/05-data-types.md

 Both external and internal stages support unstructured data.

 Types of URLs to access files:
-- **Scoped URL**: encoded, temp access of 24 hrs, need role privileges.
+- **Scoped URL**: encoded, `temp access of 24 hrs`, need role privileges.
 Good for custom apps that provides files to other accounts via a `share`, for download for ad hoc analysis
-- **File URL**: identifies permanent full path of the files, need role privileges.
+- **File URL**: identifies `permanent full path` of the files, need role privileges.
 Good for custom apps with authorization token.
 Format: `https://<account_identifier>/api/files/<db_name>.<schema_name>.<stage_name>/<relative_path>`
-- **Pre-signed URL**: a https url for web browser, anyone can access, configurable expiration time.
+- **Pre-signed URL**: a https url for web browser, `anyone can access`, configurable expiration time.
 Good for BI tools to display the file contents.
 Need stages with server-side encryption, NOT client-side encryption (because other users need the encryption key to read the files).

 ### Directory tables
 Directory tables store file-level metadata about the files in a stage.
 Roles with sufficient privileges can get file URLs & metadata from them.

 A directory table can be added explicitly to a stage at any time.
 It is an implicit object layered on a stage.

-The metadata for a directory table can be refreshed manually or automatically using the event notification service for your cloud storage service.
+The metadata for a directory table can be refreshed manually, or automatically using the event notification service for your cloud storage service.
 The overhead charge for event notification management appears as Snowpipe charges in your billing statement.

 Automatic refresh the metadata is not available for:
 - internal stages